 The Notre Dame women's basketball team will face a double challenge tonight when they travel eastward to face the Syracuse Orangemen.
-Not only will the Irish have rebound from a close loss to Boston College on the road, but they will have to do it against a team in the midst of one of their best seasons in recent history.
+Not only will the Irish have to rebound from a close loss to Boston College on the road, but they will have to do it against play.
+In its only game of the eek, Syracuse earned a 99-93 overtime win a team in the midst of one of their best seasons in recent history.